January 2023 - A message from Jonathan Marks, producer Media Network

-Welcome.
 I'm Jonathan Marks.
 If this is the first time you've visited the vault, then I'm glad you dropped by!
-There are over 515 editions of Media Network, representing just over half the episodes that we made and broadcast from the Radio Netherlands' studios in Hilversum.
+There are over 650 editions of Media Network, representing just over half the episodes that we made and broadcast from the Radio Netherlands' studios in Hilversum.
 I'm pleased to say most survived in excellent studio quality (quite often in stereo).
 We had 5035 downloads in December 2021, which isn't bad for a vintage vault.

-As you may know, I currently work with all kinds of high-tech scale-ups working in photonics in many parts of Europe, but especially in the Eindhoven and Enschede regions of the Netherlands.
+As you may know, I currently work with all kinds of high-tech scale-ups working in Photonics, Quantum and TeraHertz technologies in many parts of Europe, but especially in the Eindhoven and Enschede regions of the Netherlands.
 I'm particularly fascinated because this country is where international broadcasting started in Europe and where the long-range properties of shortwave radio were first discovered in 1926/1927.
-In 2019, there will be events to celebrate 100 years of radio in The Netherlands.
-I hope that the contribution that international broadcasting made will not be forgotten.
-You can read more about it here.

-Reliving the Mainstream broadcast heritage
+Reliving Mainstream broadcast heritage from the 20th Century.

-In early February 2010, I began an online experiment here on Libsyn with podcasting to understand how the distribution system works and see whether we could rebuild an audience.
+In early February 2010, I began an online experiment here on Libsyn with podcasting to understand how their distribution system works and see whether we could rebuild an audience.
 We wanted to recreate a place to listen to vintage editions of the Media Network programme as broadcast on short-wave by Radio Netherlands in the period 1981-2000.
-It is over 37 years since "Media Network" was launched as the name of the media show on Radio Netherlands, building on the rich heritage of programmes that went before it.
+In May 2021 it was 40 years since "Media Network" was launched as the new name of the media show on Radio Netherlands, building on the rich heritage of programmes like DX Juke Box that went before it.

 We ran the programme on the shortwave wireless from May 7th 1981 until the end of October 2000 with more than 1000 editions of the show.
-Many of the features are gradually making their way onto this website as a celebration of international broadcasting's second Golden Age.

 Radio Netherlands no longer exists as a radio station in English in the way that we knew it.
 (They signed off at the end of June 2012 as documented on this site).
 The RN Classical Music station was around for a short while after, but that too had been yanked from the Interwebs.
-Join me in raising a glass to the great days of analogue adventures!
+RNW Media left Hilversum in 2021 so very little is left.

-We have now reached more than 867,896 downloads, numbers being boosted by interest in the programmes about China, North Korea and several documentaries about propaganda, during the Second World War and later.
-On average, when I am actively uploading, this site logs around 8500 downloaded episodes a month, which isn't bad for vintage material.
+As of January 2022, we have now reached more than a million downloads, numbers being boosted by interest in the programmes about Rwanda, Bhutan, South Africa, spy number stations and several documentaries about propaganda, during the Second World War and later.

-First of its kind
+Media Network - First of its kind

 Media Network was one of the first international communications magazines of its time.
 I hosted and produced the programme, but a lot of the content was made by a network of volunteer monitors, reporters and researchers located all over the globe.
 Diana Janssen also joined me as co-host during the last 5 years of the programme.
 She made a considerable contribution to our success.

 I kept copies of most of the show, especially those that dealt with specific issues or were connected to current events in that period.
 Since leaving Radio Netherlands in 2003, I have gradually digitized the tapes as part of my research into international broadcasting and where it might go after shortwave.
-Personally, I find it amazing to relive this era, especially as most of it was pre-Web, pre-Skype, pre-YouTube, pre-email, when most people thought twice about picking up the phone to call a radio station in another country.
+Personally, I find it amazing to relive this era, especially as most of it was pre-Web, pre-Zoom, pre-YouTube, pre-email when most people thought twice about picking up the phone to call a radio station in another country.
 There is also a lot to be learned from what worked and what failed.
 Too many recent media ventures could have learned a lot from those who went before them.

 Finding a show